 Always Resign in Person

-Email or phone resignations can come across as cold and unprofessional.
-If you can’t go in person, arrange a video call instead.
+Email or phone resignations can seem cold and unprofessional.
+If you can’t attend in person, arrange a video call instead.

 Stay On-Point and Remain Calm

-It’s tempting to ramble on or offer too many details when we’re nervous.
-But, during your meeting, stay calm while talking clearly and concisely.
+When we’re nervous, it’s tempting to ramble on or offer too many details.
+But during your meeting, stay calm while talking clearly and concisely.
 Keep your resignation future-focused.

 For Now, Keep Problems to Yourself

-If you have problems or frustrations you’d like to discuss, now is not the time to bring them up.
+If you have problems or frustrations you’d like to discuss, now is not the time.
 Wait until your exit interview to discuss your issues with the company or coworkers.

 However, if asked, go ahead and give constructive feedback.